sudityashrivastav/Directory-Fuzzer-For-Termux/README.md

 # Directory Fuzzer For Termux
- This is the directory fuzzer tool specially created for Termux Users written in Go.
+ This is the directory fuzzer tool specially created for Termux Users.

+## Written in Go for brazingly fast speed

 ## How to use?